httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Request Target {#content-request-target}

-The `@request-target` derived component refers to the full request target of the HTTP request message, as defined in {{SEMANTICS, Section 7.1}}.
+The `@request-target` derived component refers to the full request target of the HTTP request message, as defined in {{HTTP, Section 7.1}}.
 The component value of the request target can take different forms, depending on the type of request, as described below.
 If used, the `@request-target` component identifier MUST occur only once in the covered components.